 A building complex established in the north by an organization called the General Oblation Board.
 The actions of the organization are often elusive and unknown, especially when activities at Bolvangar are concerned.

 An aristocrat involved with the General Oblation Board.
 In the events of Pullman’s The Golden Compass, Lord Boreal (played by Ariyon Bakare) appears at a cocktail party thrown by Mrs. Coulter.
 In the show, he arrives at Jordan College in Oxford on behalf of the Magisterium.
 His daemon is a serpent.
+[Episode 2 spoilers] Lord Boreal has been secretly traveling back and forth between our world and his own through a hidden “window.”
+In our world, he’s a man of power known as Charles Latrom.
+In his world, Boreal works with The Magisterium as a member of the Consistorial Court of Discipline, a branch of the religious organization concerned with heresy.

 A panserbjørn warrior and disgraced heir to the kingdom of Svalbard.
 A rivalry battle over a female panserbjørn led Iorek Byrnison (voiced by Joe Tandberg) to kill one of his own, an offense that cast him out of society.
 In his exile, Iorek met and worked with the aeronaut known as Lee Scoresby (Lin-Manuel Miranda).
 The panserbjørn eventually found his way to Trollesund, a city in Lapland, whose citizens supplied him with liquor.
 Once dulled, Iorek was taken advantage of by the townsfolk, who stole his armor.
 In a rampage, Iorek ransacked the port and killed at least two people.
 He would’ve been shot and killed if not for his skill with molding metals.
 While working off his penance in Trollesund, Lyra arrives on her journey north.